bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+    Adatvie websites adapt the content based on the screen size.
+Fully responsive websites re-arrange the content to provide a better experience.

 2. Describe what it means to be mobile first vs desktop first.
+    Mobile first starts designing the mobile version of the website first and then adapt it to desktop (Or the other way around)

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+    Sets the value of 1rem to the equivalent of 10px

 4. How would you describe preprocessing to someone new to CSS?
+    It's a way to save time and organize your CSS before compiling it into 1 code.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+    My favorite concept are mixins and the ones that give me most trouble are functions and conditionals.
 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up